SpartzInc/automation_object/docs/examples/automatic_screen_changes/README.md

 used when the app/site is driving the screen changes and not the automation program.

-Threading does occur while automatic screen changes are being monitored, lucky enough; there is mutexing on the driver object which prevents multiple communications to the driver from occurring.
+Threading does occur while automatic screen changes are being monitored, lucky enough; there is mutexing on the driver object which prevents multiple communications to the driver from occurring (stupid crazy IO errors as a result).

 ### Installation and Execution